matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 * Do push rules get processed on both the cleartext and plaintext message?

-It may be argued that clients need to decrypt all messages anyway to handle user-specific keywords, the process for doing this is costly (either receiving every message via push notifications or backpaginating every room fully, in case of a gappy sync) in terms of bandwidth, CPU, and battery.
+It may be argued that clients need to decrypt all messages anyway to handle user-specific keywords.
+This is a costly process in terms of bandwidth, CPU, and battery since the client must either receive every message via push notifications or backpaginate every room fully, in case of a gappy sync.

 It is asserted that the use-cases for custom keywords and mentions are sufficiently different that having different solutions, and different urgencies to receiving